nevermade/jobsity/README.md

 ```sh
     docker build -t jobsity-app .
 ```
-5. Run the image and create a container (this is where the video starts):
+5. Run the image and create a container (The tutorial from the video starts here):
 ```sh
 docker run -p 8888:8888 -v "C:/input":"/home/jovyan/work/jobsity/input" jobsity-app
 ```
 Note: Instead of "C:/input" you must specify the path where the config.file and the csv are located from your local machine

-6. Open the container command line inside docker and execute the following commands:
+6. Open the container command line inside docker and execute the following commands to install the required dependencies:

 ```sh
 cd work/jobsity/